Tricks to Send Hidden Messages Using Invisible Text

 To the human eye, the word looks completely normal.
 But the underlying code is sliced in half by the invisible character, neutralizing the ping function while keeping the text perfectly readable.

-Pro Tip: When executing the “Read More” prank, do not use the standard spacebar.
-WhatsApp will trim standard spaces, destroying your invisible wall and ruining the joke.
-Always use a rigid Unicode block like the Braille Pattern Blank or a Zero Width Joiner!
+Pro Tip: When testing a “Read More” layout, do not use the standard spacebar.
+WhatsApp may trim standard spaces, so a Unicode spacing block like the Braille Pattern Blank is more reliable.
+Avoid misleading or disruptive messages.